daniadelapuenteveliz/dynamo-query-builder-typescript/README.md

 #### `getOne(pk, sk, IndexName?)`

-Retrieves a single by PK and SK.
+Retrieves a single item by PK and SK.
 Throws an error if the item is not found.

 **Example:**
 ```typescript